monzo/docs/source/includes/_ais.md

 Account Informations Services API for companies authorised as AISPs under PSD2.

+To apply for a `client_id` as an Authorised AISP contact help@monzo.com and ask to have your request forwarded to the partnerships team.

+Only firms which have been authorised by their local regulator will be granted access.

 ## List accounts

 Returns a list of accounts owned by the currently authorised user.